 This spread is reflected in the network of nine clusters into which Unica has grouped its companies.
 In the past year, all of those clusters made a positive contribution to Unica's good results and its growth.
-While in previous years it had been the relatively new clusters, such as Access & Security, ICT Solutions and Fire Safety, that experienced strongest growth, in 2020 the traditional clusters Building Services and Building Projects also recorded healthy growth figures.
-The strategic focus on industry as a sector is evident in the results for the Industry Solutions cluster, which saw strong growth in both revenue and return.
+Although in previous years the relatively new clusters, including Access & Security, ICT Solutions and Fire Safety, experienced the strongest growth, the traditional clusters Building Services and Building Projects also recorded healthy growth figures in 2020.
+The strategic focus on the industrial sector is evident in the results for the Industry Solutions cluster, which showed a strong growth in both revenues and return.